youpele52/Sensity/README.md

 #### Installing required packages

-For building the model and training , Go to /Sensity folder and run
+Go to terminal and the working folder where model.py, train.py etc., are located and run this

-Go to terminal and the working folder where model.py, train.py etc., are located and run this pip install -r requirements.txt
+pip install -r requirements.txt

 ### Trainig the models